Is Pro/Premier right for me?

 Check your lists sizes by pressing F2 while in QuickBooks.
 Look in the lower right corner of the resulting Product Information dialog window in the List Information box.

-– If your file has large lists, we can still convert it.
-This may be useful to keep your large file for reference only in Pro/Premier.
+– If your file has lists that are too large for Pro/Premier, we can still convert it.
+This may be useful to keep your file for reference only in Pro/Premier.
 (You’ll still be able to view the over-sized lists for reference, but won’t be able to add new records to those lists.)

 Both Pro/Premier support multiple users working in a QB Company file at the same time, as long as the users are using different copies of QB, or different copies from a multi-user SKU.
 The primary difference is the number of users that can log into a company file using Enterprise compared to Pro/Premier.
 Pro support up to 3 simultaneous users, Premier up to 5, and Enterprise up to 30 users.